afbjorklund/fedora-lima/README.md

 ## Background

+Podman is a Linux-only program, that creates Linux containers/images.

+Therefore it needs to create a Linux virtual machine (VM), on other OS.

 Podman will by default create virtual machines using [Fedora CoreOS](https://getfedora.org/en/coreos/).

 But it is also possible to create virtual machines using [Fedora Cloud](https://cloud.fedoraproject.org)...